ic005k/OCAuxiliaryTools/Database/BaseConfigs/Instructions_AMD.md

 Important section are **Kernel > Patch** and **Booter > MMIOWhitelist**

 **AMD-X370_generic.plist** is configured by default for a 8 cores cpu, if you have an Amd Ryzen with 8 cores you can leave **Kernel > Patch** config.plist section unchanged.
 If you own an Amd Ryzen with different core number you will have to modify **Kernel > Patch** config.plist section, an easy way is to delete the patches present here and get the correct ones from the presets adding correct plist for your core number in **Kernel > Patch**

+**AMD-X470_generic.plist** is configured by default for a 8 cores cpu, if you have an Amd Ryzen with 8 cores you can leave **Kernel > Patch** config.plist section unchanged.
+If you own an Amd Ryzen with different core number you will have to modify **Kernel > Patch** config.plist section, an easy way is to delete the patches present here and get the correct ones from the presets adding correct plist for your core number in **Kernel > Patch**

 **AMD-B450M_generic.plist** is configured by default for a 8 cores cpu, if you have an Amd Ryzen with 8 cores you can leave **Kernel > Patch** config.plist section unchanged.